sdslabs/gasper/docs/content/configurations/kaen.md

 ```

 !!!info
-    The container name of the deployed Redis server will be the value of the variable **username** and the password will be the value of the variable **password** .
-Both from Api request
+    The container name of the deployed Redis server will be the value of the variable **username** and the password will be the value of the variable **password**